IGS/portal_client/README.md

 ```
    docker run -it --rm --name run-script -v "$PWD":/usr/src/myapp -w /usr/src/myapp python_src bin/hmp_client -h
 ```
-    * NOTE: this run command cleans up after itself, so you should not see any Python containers lingering (although images will remain unless you remove them).

 3. Test that it works by downloading a few small files to your current directory:
   * Basic functionality can be tested using the following example:
 ```